We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 Human-like interaction

-Generative AI can engage in natural language processing, allowing it to produce human-like text and responses.
-This capability makes it valuable for applications like chatbots and virtual assistants, enhancing user interaction.
+Generative AI uses natural language processing to produce human-like text and responses.
+This makes it valuable for applications like chatbots and virtual assistants, where user experience and conversational engagement are key.

 Adaptability